Bipartite secret sharing and staircases: Some linear bipartite schemes

-The rest of this section describes a linear scheme for a particular bipartite structure.
+The rest of this section describes a linear scheme for a particular bipartite access structure.
 For more clarity the construction uses vector spaces over reals rather than over some finite field.
-This can be done as, by a compactness argument, polymatroids representable over the reals are also representable over prime fields for every large enough prime.
+This can be done as, by a compactness argument, polymatroids representable over the reals are also representable over some finite field whose characteristics can be chosen to be arbitrarily large.

 In the constructions vectors contain unspecified variables.
 Their values should be chosen to be \emph{generic}, by which we mean that considering all vectors as rows of a huge matrix, if the determinant of any $k\times k$ submatrix is not a constant (that is, the determinant contains at least one of the unspecified variable), then the determinant should differ from zero.
 This can always be achieved, for example, by choosing all unspecified values to be algebraically independent.